 In the message that appears, click Force to dump.

-ImportantThe duration of a memory snapshot task varies from a few minutes to half an hour.
-The application process stops responding during a dump.
-Proceed with caution.
+ImportantThe duration of a memory snapshot task varies from a few minutes to about half an hour.
+When you force a dump, the application process will stop responding, so proceed with caution.

 View memory snapshot details